Published on April 6th, 2017 | by Contributing Author0

 You can install a button on your toolbar so you have easy access to this information whenever you’d like.
 It will take time to move your site up the ranks, but with this tool you can keep an eye on where you stand.

 How does your site look on a smartphone?
-Search engines give preferential treatment to websites that look great on all devices.
+Search engines give preferential treatment to websites that look great on all devices, no matter their size or orientation.

 To make sure your website looks sharp on every device, use a responsive website design.
 This design adapts to every device, so you don’t need to create multiple sites.

 Not sure if you have a responsive design?
-Put your website into the Responsive Design Checker to find out.
-If you don’t have a responsive design, consider updating your site or getting help from designers at Deluxe.
+Put your website into the Responsive Design Test to find out.
+If you don’t have a responsive design, consider updating your site or getting help from professional designers at our partner Deluxe.